 Each car will be given two opportunities to traverse a specified distance carrying a certain additional load.
 The required load and distance will be given to each team one hour prior to the start of the performance competition.
-The distance will be between 15 and 30 m $\pm$ 0.005 m and the load will be between 0 and 500 ml of water.
-A judge from the student host chapter will measure out the prescribed water for each team.
+The distance will be between 15 and 30 m \pm 0.005 m and the load will be between 0 and 500 ml of water.
 Teams may not add or remove any "load" (or other inert items) to adjust their vehicle weight once the poster session has concluded.
-Teams are allowed to adjust "fuel" or chemical reactants used in the car's chemical reaction.
+Teams are only allowed to adjust "fuel" or chemical reactants used in the car's chemical reaction.